arinze-edeh/cloud-infrastructure-devops-labs/aws/compute/ec2-stop-protection/README.md

 - IAM permissions to modify EC2 instance attributes (`ec2:ModifyInstanceAttribute`)
 - An existing EC2 instance in a Running state
 - Browser access to the AWS Management Console

 ---

-## Environment

-This lab was executed inside a KodeKloud-provisioned AWS sandbox account.
-The EC2 instance `datacenter-ec2` was pre-running at lab start.
-No instance provisioning was required.
-The objective was exclusively the configuration of Stop Protection on the existing instance.

----